Anujverma89/cheetsheets/dart.md

 * Instnace variable can be const but static const.
 * When two const variables have same value they have same hashcode, they point to the same object in the memory. this saves the space.
 This is called canonicalized approach.
 * In canonicalization dart uses same memory for two or more idential vairable.
+* In final this is not the case.

 ```dart
   final int a = 13 //valid
   const int c = Datetime.now() // invalid since the value is known at runtime